Nexusoft/Legacy/doc/release-notes/Tritium-0.3.0-Pre-Release.md

 * Tritium ++

-Each of these following updates contains a set of major upgrades and feature expansions.
-Following will breifly descripe each of them in this pre-release note, to expand on the new feature set of Tritium, and understand the foundation of the TAO architecture that is being created as a scaling, organizational, and balanced solution to many issues that are apparent in the Bitcoin protocol.
+Each of these updates contain a set of major upgrades and feature expansions.
+The following in this pre-release note will briefly describe each update, will expand on the new feature set of Tritium, and will describe the foundation of the TAO architecture that is being created as a scaling, organizational, and balanced solution for many issues that are apparent in the Bitcoin protocol.